divyanshojha99/GFG_SDE_Challenge/README.md

 - Provides feedback on whether the code meets the specified requirements.
 - Supports custom criteria for each code type.

+## KEY Points
+- Change the Criteria Files for HTML, CSS and JS in the given Format
+- Users Can Upload their HTML, CSS and JS Files.
+- Output Will be provided on JS Console Not on Frontend, will resolve this

 ## Installation

 1. Clone the repository: